 - Once the protein is cooked through, remove it from the broth and skim the surface for detritus.
 Add salt or fish sauce to taste to the broth and continue to simmer.

 - Slice the protein to your desired thickness and reserve it for later.

 - When ready to serve, in a bowl place a serving of cooked Phở noodles and layer your protein on top.
 Garnish with your sliced onions, cilantro, Thai basil, bean sprouts, and scallions.
 Carefully add the hot broth into the bowl to cover the ingredients.
 A squeeze of fresh lime juice gives a touch of acidity to brighten the broth, enhancing the flavor.

 - Enjoy!
 Any leftover broth can be frozen so you can enjoy Phở whenever you like.

-*If you are using flank steak you can instead add it raw, sliced very thinly, to the noodles then pour boiling broth over it for a nice tender beef.
+*If you are using flank steak you can, as an alternative, add it raw and sliced very thinly to the plated noodles.
+Add the boiling hot broth over top for a tender beef.
 Place the steak in the freezer for 2 hours and it will be easier to slice.
 Please be aware that consuming raw or undercooked meats may increase your risk of foodborne illness.